 The program is designed to train prototypical clinical investigators, including students who select laboratory-oriented research projects, which must be done in clinically relevant, disease-oriented areas.
 The strong clinical focus remains a marked distinction from the focus of typical Ph.D. students in the biomedical sciences at Yale or other institutions.
 Investigative Medicine offers 8 unique graduate-level courses organized around the central themes of patient-oriented and disease-focused research.

 The program admitted its first students in July 2000.
-As of January 2016, there are 15 students currently enrolled in the program and 38 students have been awarded the Ph.D. degree.
+As of January 2020, there are currently 15 students enrolled in the program and 48 students have been awarded the Ph.D. degree.
 Graduates of the program are outstanding, as evidenced by their scholarship and success in obtaining excellent faculty positions and extramural grant support upon graduation.